 Actor Fred Ward died last week.
 He was 79.
-Ward made a name for himself by playing tough, rough-around-the-edges characters, who also had deep reservoirs of depth and emotion.
-And while Fred Ward starred in many notable films, The Right Stuff being one of his biggest hits, when I think of Ward I will only be able to think of one film: Tremors.
+Ward made a name for himself by playing tough, rough-around-the-edges characters, who also had seemingly limitless reservoirs of depth and emotion.
+And while Fred Ward starred in many notable films, The Right Stuff being one of his biggest hits, when I think of Ward, I will always think of one: Tremors.

 Tremors works because of the characters.
 I won’t even claim that the acting is great.
 In some cases, it’s passable at best.
 The two leads, Kevin Bacon (Valentine McKee) and Fred Ward (Earl Bass) definitely bring their A-game, playing two good-ole boys.
 They aren’t exactly lazy, yet they clearly aren’t the industrious types either.
 And they clearly aren’t the brightest bulbs for that matter.
 The point I’m making is that “Val” and Earl are not your typical Hollywood male protagonists, and the film is all the better for it.
 Most of the charm of Tremors is watching and listening to Val and Earl bicker, argue, joke, and interact.
 Both Bacon and Ward are so convincing in their roles, it doesn’t even feel like acting.
 It’s more like the studio went out to the dessert of Nevada and found two local odd-job workers and told them to react to whatever was happening in the scene.